 One of the best known houses in Timsbury is known as Parish’s House built in 1816.
 It is a Grade II listed building fronted by an ornate balustrade and includes a stable block from the same date.
 The building has been described as an ‘exquisite miniature of regency design’.
 Indeed, its design has been ascribed to Thomas Baldwin who designed the Guild Hall in Bath.

-Another tradition is that the original owner, Captain John Parish, built the house in about 1816 from his share of the bounty money he acquired from participating in the capture of a Spanish treasure ship.
+Another tradition is that the original owner, Captain John Parish, built the house in about 1816 from his share of the bounty money he acquired from participating in the capture of a Spanish treasure ship, the Pamona in 1806 in the West Indies.
+He also who fought with Nelson at the Battle of the Nile.
 However, part of the house predates Captain Parish.
-This is an 18th Century building lying behind the present front entrance and was known as ‘Honeylands’.
+There is an 18th century building lying behind the present front entrance and was known as ‘Honeylands’.
 It came to Captain Parish as part of a bequest to his wife Mary Crang.
-The name may have come from an adjacent field of the same name.
+The name Honeylands may have come from an adjacent field of the same name.
 Captain Parish died in 1837, but his wife carried on living there until her death in 1877.

 Just after the First World War, the house was occupied by a family named Cooper, but only for a short time.
 They were succeeded by Captain Sherrif and his wife and step-daughter, Betty Allgood, and then by Major Addington.
 It is interesting to note the number of owners with military titles.
 Captain Sherrif was thought to be one of the best cricketers that Timsbury ever had and that he attracted large crowds to watch.
 It is interesting that his groom, George Ford, was the father of the present Ford Oil family.
 Captain Sherrif’s baby son is buried in the old churchyard, there is a little angel over his tomb.